rossanoventurini/qwt/README.md

 The latter measures the performance of a Quad Wavelet Tree built on a given input text.

-We can now download and uncompress in the current directory the [Big English](http://pages.di.unipi.it/rossano/big_english.gz).
+We can now download and uncompress the [Big English](http://pages.di.unipi.it/rossano/big_english.gz) in the current directory.
 Then, we take its prefix of length 4 GiB.

 ```bash
 wget http://pages.di.unipi.it/rossano/big_english.gz